Testing code#

 the analysis works with typical inputs from other systems

-Integration tests give us assurance that our analysis is fit for purpose.
-Additionally, they give us safety when refactoring or rearranging large parts of of code.
-Refactoring is an important part of managing the complexity of our analysis as it grows.
+Integration tests give you assurance that your analysis is fit for purpose.
+Additionally, they give you safety when refactoring or rearranging large parts of code.
+Refactoring is an important part of managing the complexity of your analysis as it grows.

-We can similarly consider a high level stage of an analysis pipeline.
-If we have a stage responsible for imputing missing values, we might create integration tests to check that all values are imputed and that particular imputation methods were used for specific cases in our test data.
-When changes are made to individual imputation methods we might not expect these general characteristics to change.
+You can similarly consider a high level stage of an analysis pipeline.
+If you have a stage responsible for imputing missing values, you can create integration tests to check that all values are imputed and that you used particular imputation methods for specific cases in your test data.
+When changes are made to individual imputation methods you might not expect these general characteristics to change.
 This test helps to identify cases where this inadvertently has changed.

 Note